 National Parks Pass

-Most of the hikes have a car park in which you can walk from but it’s important to remember to check into a visitor centre.
+Most of the hikes have a car park in which you can walk from, but it’s important to remember to check into a visitor centre.

-Parks passes can also be purchased at all Parks and Wildlife Service offices, Tasmanian Travel Centres, on the Spirit of Tasmania ferry and many other places.
+Parks passes can be purchased at all Parks and Wildlife Service offices, Tasmanian Travel Centres, on the Spirit of Tasmania ferry and many other places.
 The Holiday Pass is the best value for interstate or international visitors and is the one I typically prefer.
 It’s valid for eight weeks and covers multiple entries into all of Tasmania’s National Parks

 Tasmania has a cool temperate climate with four distinct seasons.
 The weather can be notoriously unpredictable and fast changing.
 Walkers can sometimes experience a bit of everything during their day hike.
-Depending on the time of year there can be sunshine, rain, wind, or snow – sometimes all of the above in the same day!
+Depending on the time of year there can be sunshine, rain, wind, or snow – sometimes all of the above on the same day!

-The winter months are June, July, and August, and are commonly the dampest and coolest months in the state, with most of the mountain areas receiving plenty of snow.
+The winter months are June, July, and August, and are commonly the dampest and coldest months in the state, with most of the mountain areas receiving plenty of snow.
 Winter temperatures range from 12 °C (54 °F) along the coast all the way down to 3 °C (37 °F) on the Central Plateau.